dblock/code.dblock.org/_posts/2014/2014-04-26-hex-crayola-and-ios7-colors-with-edcolor.markdown

 }
 {% endhighlight %}

 Gross.
 One of the bigger problems with this code is that it creates a different color on 32-bit vs. 64-bit as a result of a non-integer division.
 Yes, we do write tests that compare snapshot images with [ios-snapshot-testcase](https://github.com/facebook/ios-snapshot-test-case) and those created on 32-bit simulators will fail on 64-bit ones.
-Also, someone with good vision will notice that our brand purple isn’t quite the same purple :)
+Also, someone with good vision will notice that our brand purple isn't quite the same purple :)

 What we want is to convert the color from its hex color.